Skip to main content

 autocomplete.enabledbooleanEnable input autocomplete suggestions

-Beyond explicit settings, AgentFlow automatically learns user preferences through background preference learning.
-After conversation activity settles, a background process analyzes recent interactions and distills durable facts and preferences into a persistent memory block — no user action required.
+Beyond explicit settings, AgentFlow can learn user preferences through sleep-time memory.
+After conversation activity settles, a background process analyzes the completed conversation and distills durable facts and preferences into persistent memory blocks.
 This means the agent gradually learns things like:

 • “This user prefers bullet-point summaries”